dineshchhantyal/portfolio-v2/content/posts/counting-prime-numbers/index.md

 ## Understanding Prime Counting Functions

-At the heart of our exploration lay the prime counting function π(x), a mathematical tool that enumerates the number of prime numbers less than or equal to a given integer x.
-To grasp the intricacies of π(x), we turned to resources like [Brilliant Math & Science Wiki's article on prime counting](https://brilliant.org/wiki/prime-counting-function/), which offered detailed insights into its significance and applications.
+At the heart of our exploration lay the prime counting function $\pi(x)$, a mathematical tool that enumerates the number of prime numbers less than or equal to a given integer $x$.
+To grasp the intricacies of $\pi(x)$, we turned to resources like [Brilliant Math & Science Wiki's article on prime counting](https://brilliant.org/wiki/prime-counting-function/), which offered detailed insights into its significance and applications.

 ## Historical Perspectives: From Euclid to Euler